namibj/zaia/README.md

 with possible support for older versions if breaking changes are made to the reference.

 We do not support the `goto` functionality included with PUC-Rio Lua for ethical reasons.

+We use parts of the PUC-Rio test suite in combination with custom tests to ensure that the implementation is correct.